 If you’re an American employer, you can hire workers from Chile or Singapore.
-However, you first need to sign the papers for an H1B1 visa.
+However, you first need to sponsor the prospective foreign national employee for the H1B1 visa.
 The process is more difficult than you might imagine.

 Before making any major decisions, there are a few details you should know.
 The visa isn’t for everyone.
 You should speak with an immigration lawyer to learn about the requirements for the visa and for guidance through the process.
 Here at the Florida Immigration Law Counsel, we can assist you in your quest for a work visa.

 The H1B1 visa is one of the most widely known employment or work-based visa options in the United States and is one of many different options available to employers.
 The H 1b1 visa grants nationals of Chile and Singapore, as well as their spouses and children, temporary stay in the U.S.

 If you work in a specialty occupation and you are a citizen of an eligible country (Chile or Singapore), and you have been hired at a job in the U.S., then you will need to secure a work visa.
 Citizens of Chile and Singapore are eligible to apply under the H 1B1 visa.
 Availability is broken down into the following statistics:

 - 1,400 H1B1 visas are available for Chileans

 These nonimmigrant worker classifications were established in 2004 under the United States-Singapore Free Trade Agreement Implementation Act and the United States-Chile Free Trade Agreement Implementation Act.